raspy135/Qun-mk2/README.md

 ### Looper live playing / Partial scene switch

-Scene is very powerful feature.
+Scene is powerful feature.
 You can play looper like Ableton Live's Session view.
 Play sequencer and looper, then LOOPER PLAY + [1-5] to select scene.
 Scene will be switched at the end of the measure.
 Synchronized switching works only when sequencer is playing.
 You can switch Scene even if it's not the end of the recording.
 Changing point is the end of sequencer's measure.
 Normally all tracks moves to new Scene, however, you can partially switch scene as well.
 Press LOOPER PLAY + [6-8] + [1-5].
 [6-8] buttons tells which tracks you want to switch, and [1-5] is the scene number.
 Looper length can be different.